ejararv/AngularStudentClubFrontEnd/README.md

 # StudentClub

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.

+The program is intended for teachers who would like to simplify the reception of projects from their students.
+Also, this program can be used for competitions.

 ## Angular frontend for StudentClub